ebizuwo/ebizuwo/README.md

 - 👋 Hi, I’m Ermias Bizuwork @ebizuwo
 - 👀 I’m interested in anything and everything
-- 🌱 I’m currently learning how the world works
+- 🌱 I’m currently learning a bit of React, Flutter, Node, Python, Tensorflow
-- 💞️ I’m looking to collaborate on any intriguing project
+- 💞️ I’m looking to collaborate on launching any product!

 <!---
 ebizuwo/ebizuwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.